 What is an HRA?

 An health reimbursement arrangement (HRA), sometimes called a health reimbursement account, is a type of health care account, not an insurance plan, which is funded entirely by your employer; employees cannot contribute to an HRA.
 It is designed to reimburse an employee for eligible medical expenses as defined under IRS Code 213(d).

-Examples of eligible expenses include medical, dental and vision deductibles, insurance premiums, copayments and coinsurance as well as pharmacy expenses and some over-the-counter medicines incurred by the employee, his or her spouse and/or dependents, though your plan may limit which expenses are eligible.
+Examples of health reimbursement account eligible expenses include medical, dental and vision deductibles, insurance premiums, copayments and coinsurance as well as pharmacy expenses and some over-the-counter medicines incurred by the employee, his or her spouse and/or dependents, though your plan may limit which expenses are eligible.